Umuwa, South Australia: Facilities

 Mail arrives in Umuwa once per week by air mail.
 Supplies arrive by truck weekly.
 Unlike larger APY settlements, Umuwa does not have a general store.

 Based in Umuwa, Anangu Pitjantjatjara Services (AP Services), an incorporated body established in 1993, provides essential services such as roads and housing.
 Regional Anangu Services Aboriginal Corporation (RASAC) was established in early 2010 as an offshoot of AP Services, and is now the biggest employer of APY people, with headquarters in Alice Springs and seven community depots.
 It delivers services such as rental accommodation, aerodromes, building repairs and maintenance, civil works, community patrols, fuel supplies, homeland services and municipal services.

-PY Media is also based in Umuwa, providing multimedia and radio transmission services.

-Nganampa Health, a community-controlled health service, is based in Umuwa.
+Nganampa Health, a community-controlled health service, is based in Umuwa, and the NPY Women's Council has an office working there.